Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Introduction

-\section{Related Work}
+\subsection{Related Work}

+Various methods have been formulated to scale GPs to larger problems.
+For example, \citet{bruinsma2020scalable} proposes a framework for multi-output GPs that scale linearly with $m$, where $m$ is the dimensionality of a low-dimensional sub-space of the data. \citet{maddox2021bayesian} uses multi-task GPs to perform BO over problems with large output dimensionalities.
+Additionally, GPs have been demonstrated on extremely large datasets through the use of GPUs and intelligent preconditioners \citet{gardner2018gpytorch,wang2019exact} or through the use of various approximations \citet{rahimi2007random,wang2018batched,liu2020gaussian,maddox2021conditioning}.

+Another approach to scaling BO to larger problems is by combining it with other methods such that the surrogate model does not need to train on the entire dataset.
+For example, {\sc TuRBO} uses a collection of independent probabilistic models in different trust regions, iteratively deciding in which trust region to perform BO and thus reducing the problem to a set of local optimizations \citep{eriksson2019scalable}.
+Methods such as LA-MCTS build upon {\sc TuRBO} and dynamically learn the partition function separating different regions \citep{wang2020learning}.

-Bayesian optimization of problems with intermediate representations have been studied on synthetic problems that have been decomposed into composite functions \cite{astudillo2019bayesian}.
-However, the multi-output GP they use scales poorly with output dimensionality, and so is limited to simpler problems.
-Additionally, GP kernels have been formulated for complex input spaces including convolutional kernels \cite{van2017convolutional,neuraltangents2020,wilson2016deep} and graph kernels \cite{shervashidze2011weisfeiler,walker2019graph}.
+GPs have been extended to complex problem settings to enable BO on a wider variety of problems. \citet{astudillo2019bayesian} decompose synthetic problems as a composition of other functions, and take advantage of the additional structure to improve BO.
+However, the multi-output GP they use scales poorly with output dimensionality, and so this approach is limited to simpler problems.
+This work has also been extended \citet{balandat2020botorch,maddox2021bayesian}.
+GP kernels have also been formulated for complex input spaces including convolutional kernels \citep{van2017convolutional,neuraltangents2020,wilson2016deep} and graph kernels \citep{shervashidze2011weisfeiler,walker2019graph}.
+The graph kernels have been used to apply BO to neural architecture search (NAS) where the architecture and connectivity of a neural network itself can be optimized \citep{ru2021interpretable}.

-Neural networks have been previously integrated into a surrogate model for BO by using them as an adaptive basis function for Bayesian linear regression \cite{snoek2015scalable}. \citet{perrone2018scalable} showed how this can enable BO in more complex settings, including transfer learning of the adaptive basis across multiple tasks, and modeling of auxiliary signals to improve performance.
-Alternatively, BNNs that use Hamiltonian Monte Carlo to sample the posterior have been used for single-task and multi-task BO for hyperparameter optimization \cite{springenberg2016bayesian}.
+Deep learning has been used as a scalable and flexible surrogate model for BO.
+In particular, \citet{snoek2015scalable} uses neural networks as an adaptive basis function for Bayesian linear regression, which allows BO to scale to large datasets.
+This approach also enables BO in more complex settings including transfer learning of the adaptive basis across multiple tasks, and modeling of auxiliary signals to improve performance \citep{perrone2018scalable}.
+Additionally, Bayesian neural networks (BNNs) that use Hamiltonian Monte Carlo to sample the posterior have been used for single-task and multi-task BO for hyperparameter optimization \citep{springenberg2016bayesian}.